-Whether you are a social media beginner or you have been using it for a while, the following questions and actionable steps will help guide your social media efforts toward success.
+This post outlines ten questions you should ask yourself before using social media.
+Whether you are a social media beginner or a seasoned pro, the following questions and actionable steps will help you achieve success with social media.

 Armed with information on who makes up your audience, the next step is to determine which social media platforms they use and direct your efforts accordingly.
 This doesn’t mean that you have to be everywhere at once.
 Do your research to determine where best to focus your social media efforts to be successful.